 Competition – QSR, KQI & SEO

-Don’t be intimidated by these acronyms, we’ll go through one by one and I’ll explain each one to you.
+Don’t be intimidated by these acronyms, we’ll go through them one by one and I’ll explain each one to you.
 The key that you understand here is that you want to optimize the traffic to competition ratio.

 You want to get the highest amount of traffic for the least amount of competition.

-As we talked about above, the low hanging fruit will (almost) always have super low competition because no one is working too hard to rank for low hanging fruit, which is their mistake and how you can get an edge on those websites.
+As we talked about above, the low-hanging fruit will (almost) always have super low competition because no one is working too hard to rank for low-hanging fruit, which is their mistake and how you can get an edge on those websites.